Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Bayesian parameter estimation studies on inspiral-dominated events

-Note that the likelihood function quantifies the agreement between the data and the model for a given set of parameters, weighted against the Gaussian noise profile.
-For our analysis, we employ the \texttt{Bilby} Python package~\cite{bilby_paper, bilby_pipe_paper}, which implements both Nested Sampling and Markov-Chain Monte Carlo (MCMC) algorithms for posterior distribution computations.
-The Nested Sampling, as compared to MCMC used in Ref.~\cite{LNB}, is particularly advantageous for model comparison in higher-dimensional parameter spaces, as it provides an estimate of the Bayesian evidence, allowing for the calculation of the Bayes factor.
-This factor for a given parameter estimation is given by ${\cal B} = {\cal Z}/{\cal Z}_{\rm noise}$, and for two parameter estimation studies with model A and B by ${\cal B}_B^A = {\cal Z}_A/{\cal Z}_B$.
-Note that ${\cal B}_B^A$ quantifies the relative evidence for one model over another, allowing for a robust assessment of comparative model performance in signal recovery.
-For waveform comparisons in our analysis, we use the metric $\Delta{\rm log}_{10}{\rm BF}={\rm log}_{10}({\cal B}_B^A)$, already employed in the injection-recovery tests in Sec.~\ref{sec:sanity_check}.
-In addition, we employ parameter-specific metrics, for intuitive comparison between our posterior distributions: the percentage difference in median values (\%$\Delta \mathrm{Median}$), and the overlap of the 90\% credible intervals (${\cal O}_{\rm CI}^{90\%}$).
-The percentage difference in median values is defined as
+The likelihood function quantifies the agreement between the data and the model for a given set of parameters, weighted against the Gaussian noise profile.
+For our analysis, we employ the \texttt{Bilby} Python package~\cite{bilby_paper, bilby_pipe_paper}, which implements both nested sampling and Markov chain Monte Carlo (MCMC) algorithms for posterior computation.
+Nested sampling, in contrast to the MCMC approach used in Ref.~\cite{LNB}, is particularly advantageous for waveform model comparison, as it provides an estimate of the Bayesian evidence, enabling the calculation of the Bayes factor.
+For a given parameter-estimation run, \texttt{Bilby} outputs the base-10 logarithm of the Bayes factor for the signal-versus-noise hypothesis, $\log_{10}{\cal B} = \log_{10}({\cal Z}/{\cal Z}_{\rm noise})$.
+To evaluate the relative evidence for model A over model B, we compute the logarithmic relative Bayes factor $\Delta \log_{10}{\cal B} \equiv \log_{10}{\cal B}_B^A = \log_{10}({\cal Z}_A/{\cal Z}_B)$.
+Because the noise evidence ${\cal Z}_{\rm noise}$ is identical for both runs, this metric is straightforwardly obtained by taking the difference of their respective \texttt{Bilby} outputs.
+Throughout our analysis, waveform comparisons rely on this logarithmic metric, as previously employed in the injection-recovery tests of Sec.~\ref{sec:sanity_check}.
+Specifically for event analysis, if $|\Delta \log_{10}{\cal B}| < 1$, we conclude there is no strong evidence favoring one waveform model over the other.
+We also expect that, if the posterior favors negligible eccentricity, all eccentric waveforms become indistinguishable from each other and from the quasi-circular model, resulting in a small magnitude for $|\Delta \log_{10}{\cal B}|$.

-where ${\rm Med}_1$ and ${\rm Med}_2$ are the median values of a parameter from the two comparing models.
-The overlap of the 90\% credible intervals is calculated by

-where $l_1$ and $u_1$ are the lower and upper bounds of model A’s 90\% credible interval, and $l_2$ and $u_2$ are those from model B. Derived from fundamental statistical principles~\cite{Gelman2003, Sivia2006}, these two additional metrics together indicate the proximity of two posterior distributions of a parameter for two comparing waveform models.
-Specifically, $\% \Delta \mathrm{Median}$ quantifies the relative difference in central tendency and assesses systematic shifts, while ${\cal O}_{\rm CI}^{90\%}$ quantifies overlap or consistency of estimated uncertainties provided by the 90\% credible interval.